zeliest/master_thesis/README.md

 ### input_data

-All the data used by the model, except the CH2018 maximum and temperature data.
+All the data used by the model, except the CH2018 maximum and minimum temperature data.